 We recommend that you purchase several new 10-gallon tanks to be used exclusively for your breeding and fry raising activities.
 The 10-gallon size is the most commonly available and economical aquarium size and is usually available on sale from time to time at ridiculously inexpensive prices.

 There should be plenty of room for the fish to swim, with suitable plants for them to attach their eggs easily, and enough room for about 200 eggs to be placed.
-Even the larger barbs and tetras (up to 3 inches) can be easily bred in the trusty standard 10 gallon tank, it is sort of the can-do member of your breeding team!
+Even the larger barbs and tetras (up to 3 inches) can be easily bred in the trusty standard 10-gallon tank.

 Use a Tank Divider

-A tank divider (available on-line or at most pet retailers) can make the separation of male and female much easier and less space consuming with many species.
-You will see in the instructions for each type of fish we suggest the male and female be separated and feed well on live high protein foods for 2 or 3 days before breeding.
+A tank divider (available on-line or at most pet retailers) can make the separation of males and females much easier and less space-consuming with many species.
+You will see in the instructions for each type of fish we suggest the male and female be separated and fed well on live high protein foods for 2 or 3 days before breeding.

 Controlling Your Tank's Illumination and Temperature

 Adequate illumination must be provided with some species, while darkness is appropriate for others since many fish like a well-lit spawning area and others spawn in overhangs and dark overgrowths.
 See instructions on individual species for guides to lighting needs for breeding.